Back to top

 If I could do this project again, I would:

-Spend more time with renters and low-income users to understand their unique concerns about switching to solar.
+Spend more time with low-income users to understand their unique concerns about switching to solar.

-Spend more time with renters and low-income users to understand their unique concerns about switching to solar.
+Spend more time with low-income users to understand their unique concerns about switching to solar.

-Spend more time with renters and low-income users to understand their unique concerns about switching to solar.
+Spend more time with low-income users to understand their unique concerns about switching to solar.

 Test the concept earlier with real utility bills to see how people interpret credits and savings in context.